Using Oracle 10g's Data Pump

 This opens the Export: Add Tables page.
 You can use this page to search for the table you want to export, by specifying the table name and the schema that contains it.

-The tables you want to export are in the HR schema, so you enter HR in the Schema field, leave the Table field blank, and click Go.
+in the Schema field, leave the Table field blank, and click Go.

-All of the tables in the HR schema are listed.
+All of the tables in the HR

 You select the EMPLOYEES and JOBS tables, and click the Select button to continue.